+Prior to coming to Portland, Stotts served as an assistant coach with Dallas for four seasons from 2008-12.
+Under head coach Rick Carlisle, he helped lead the Mavericks to the 2011 NBA Championship, playoff berths in each of his four seasons and a 198-114 (.635) overall record.
 Stotts has twice before served as an NBA head coach, with two-year stints in both Milwaukee (2005-07) and Atlanta (2002-04).
-He has compiled an overall head coaching record of 148-217 (.405).
 During his two seasons with Milwaukee, Stotts guided the Bucks to a 63-83 (.432) mark, including a playoff appearance in 2006.
 Stotts replaced Lon Kruger as head coach of the Hawks on Dec.
-26, 2002, and accumulated a record of 52-85 (.380) in two seasons with Atlanta.
+26, 2002 and accumulated a record of 52-85 (.380) in two seasons with Atlanta.

 Before becoming a head coach, Stotts served as an assistant under George Karl for 10 years, six with Seattle and four with Milwaukee.
 Those teams finished each season with a .500 record or better and reached the postseason in nine of 10 seasons.
 While in Seattle, the Sonics posted a 357-135 (.726) record, captured four Pacific Division titles, reached the Western Conference Finals twice and appeared in the 1996 NBA Finals.
 In four seasons as lead assistant in Milwaukee, Stotts helped the Bucks amass a 163-133 (.551) mark, highlighted by a Central Division Championship and a berth in the 2001 Eastern Conference Finals.